Course/HaskDB/refs/disk_based_transactions.md

 * **Consistency**
     * The set of *valid logs* + transaction file is always consistent
 * **Isolation**
-    * In case it sees the effect of another transaction , it *surely* fails
+    * A transaction cannot see the effects of other running transactions
 * **Durability**
     * Once a transaction commits , fsync must ensure that the data is actually written onto the disk.